 Propellers: Propellers are structures like the blade of a fan and their function is to create pressure difference in air.
 Drone speed and payload lifting depend on the shape, size, and number of propellers.
 The long propellers create huge thrust to carry heavy loads while short propellers carry lesser loads.
-Similarly, a greater number of propellers generate higher thrust and are capable of carrying heavy loads and viceversa.
-Propeller shape involves a combination of aerodynamics, material science, and engineering principles to create efficient and effective propellers that can generate the referred thrust while maintaining stability and control.
+Similarly, a greater number of propellers generate higher thrust and are capable of carrying heavy loads and vice-versa.
+Propeller shape involves a combination of aerodynamics, material science, and engineering principles to create efficient and effective propellers that can generate the required thrust while maintaining stability and control.
 They are usually made up of plastic (Nylon or polycarbonate), carbon fibre, fibreglass, wood, and composite materials.
 They are attached to the motors and spin rapidly to create the airflow required for lift and propulsion.
 They come in pairs, with each pair spinning in opposite directions to maintain stability and balance during flight.
 The size and pitch of the propellers can vary depending on the drone's specifications and intended use.
+A drone propeller is shown in figure 2.8.